 Students practice organizational change leadership through the use of science based principles and knowledge, valid and relevant organizational facts, and critical thinking.

 Students study organizational change theory, concepts, models, and best practices in the classroom and apply them the next day in their workplaces.

 Students build strong foundations in knowledge areas germane to their on-the-job challenges: organizational change, leadership, culture, learning, group dynamics, and organization diagnosis and consulting.

 Distinguished Guest Speakers

 Students interact with prominent local and national scholars, consultants, and organizational leaders to practice present-day methods for leading effective change.

-(1) a flexible traditional format in which students complete the program at their own pace over a 2 to 4-year period
+The program offers a flexible format in which students complete the degree at their own pace over a 2 to 4-year period.

 Courses are delivered through online, hybrid, and face-to-face formats to meet the needs of students who juggle multiple commitments while pursuing an advanced degree.

-Classes are offered at our main campus in Kalamazoo, and regional locations in Grand Rapids, and Metro-Detroit offering working professionals multiple access points to enter and complete the program.
+Classes are offered at our main campus in Kalamazoo and at WMU Grand Rapids offering working professionals flexibility in entering and completing the program.